Michael Reeder

-Michael Reeder is a former American football placekicker who played college football for the TCU Horned Frogs football team of Texas Christian University and was recognized as a consensus All-American.
+Michael Reeder is an American former football placekicker who played college football for the TCU Horned Frogs, where he won the Lou Groza Award and was recognized as a consensus All-American.

 College career

 In his sophomore season, Reeder won the 1995 Lou Groza Award as the top kicker in college football and was also named a consensus member of the 1995 College Football All-America Team.
 He has a wife named Heidi Reeder.
 He has three kids named David, Mila, and Jody.

 Upon completion of his college career, Reeder held TCU records for points by a kicker (259), field goal attempts in a season (25), field goal attempts in a career (76), field goals made in a season (23), field goals made in a career (57), consecutive PATs made (79), and longest field goal (57 yards).